statistico/statistico-bet-finder/README.md

-# Statistico Bet Finder
+# Statistico Price Finder

-This application provides suggested bets and market prices for sports events.
+This application provides suggested prices and market prices for sports events.